 I could only reply, that as far as we had been able to discover, they had never had any war, but remained in a state of internal and external peace.
-"No wars!" cried he, with a scornful and incredulous expression, as if the existence of any people under the sun without wars was a monstrous anomaly.47
+"No wars!" cried he, with a scornful and incredulous expression, as if the existence of any people under the sun without wars was a monstrous anomaly.

 One striking thing about this passage is the implication of superior moral virtue for those who hold to a belief in Ryukyuan pacifism, in contrast to a rogue Napoleon who scoffed at it.
-One suspects that scholars like Ota, who surely know that the myth is unfounded, are of similar mind.
 In any case, given the degree of ignorance of Ryukyu and other parts of East Asia that prevailed in 1816, it is conceivable that even thoughtful or worldly people might have believed Hall's tale, though Napoleon did not.
 Certainly many of them would have wanted to believe in a country without weapons.
 Similarly, after experiencing the harrowing Battle of Okinawa in 1945 and decades of U.S. occupation thereafter, many contemporary Okinawans would surely find the idea appealing.